shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/the-bonsai-language.md

 ---
-title: The Bonsai Language
+title: Data Science Toolkit - The Bonsai Language
 description: Use the Bonsai language to write decision tree logic for custom predictive models.
 A decision tree is structured as a branch or a series of branches written as if/elif/else and/or switch expressions.
 ---

-# The Bonsai language
+# Data Science Toolkit - The Bonsai language

 The Bonsai language is designed to write decision tree logic for custom predictive models.
 This page explains the syntax and core semantics of the Bonsai Language.
 For additional reference, we've also provided the full grammar in [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form) notation.